yathit/ydn-db-fulltext/README.md

 Build process
 -------------

+See detail build procedure in [YDN-DB](https://github.com/yathit/ydn-db).

 Collect all dependency using `git` or `svn`.
 Generate closure dependency using `ant deps`.
-Then you should able to run test files.
+Then you should able to run HTML test files in the source code folders.
 You should able to run example using raw js files.
 Use `ant build` for minification.